jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/route53.md

 # Route 53

 Route 53 is a managed DNS (Domain Name System)
+- Alows you to map a domain name that you own to EC2 instance, load balancer, S3 buckets.

 DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.